 The Securities and Exchange Board of India (SEBI) regulates trading activities in the Indian stock markets.
 The SEBI ensures a fair market by implementing various rules and regulations and keeps them reforming in the interest of investors’ safety.
 It has administrative control over stock exchanges in India.

 The normal trading session in the Indian stock market starts at 9:15 am and closes at 3:30 pm.
 A trader order placed during this duration follows a bilateral order-matching system based on demand and supply forces.

 The settlement cycle follows the T+2 format, in general.
 In simple terms, a trade takes just two days to complete the trade cycle, from placing an order to executing and matching the order to the final settlement.

 How to Invest in the Stock Market

-You can connect to the stock brokers to make buy/sell trades on the stock exchanges.
-Once you open your demat and trading account online with the broker, you can access their trading platforms linked to the stock exchanges to start stock trading.
+You can connect to the stock to make buy/sell trades on the stock exchanges.
+Once you open your demat and trading account online, you can access their trading platforms linked to the stock exchanges to start stock trading.